Investing Questions & Answers

 Now, having said that, of course we go to great lengths to try to mitigate the possibility of not making money.
 Remember, we invest our own money in every deal we invest in.
 So, we are in it right next to you and I assure you, we don’t want to lose money!

-We have been doing this for 23 years and we have learned a lot over those 23 years.
+We have been doing this since 1997 and we have learned a lot over the years.
 We try very hard to make sure we understand and do all we can to mitigate the downside risk.
 I call it “protecting the downside.”
 Although we can’t predict every possible risk and plan for it, I will tell you that our many years of experience certainly helps us identify and protect against these risks.
 Our deep experience is one of the reasons we have been so successful.

 Finally, remember, we have seen a lot in this business, especially having operated through the Great Recession of 2008 – 2009 and the Pandemic of 2020.
 Those periods are very important because that’s when you learn the most about your business!